senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

     return ((value << shift) | (value >> (width - shift))) & mask
 ```

 If any of this doesn't click at first, don't worry, it didn't for me either.
-Here is a broken down explanation of the `rol` function implementation that should help break down this code.
+Here is a broken down explanation of the `rol` function implementation that should help understanding the code.

 ```python
 def rol(value: int, shift: int, width: int = 32) -> int: